 Guides -- Officially licensed guides are available on-site at many archaeological sites and other places of interest to foreigners.
 They can be contracted directly, although you should verify their ability to speak English if you do not comprehend Spanish well.
 Establish a price beforehand.
 Many cities are battling a scourge of unlicensed and unscrupulous guides who provide inferior services or, worse, cheat visitors.
 As a general rule, do not accept unsolicited offers to arrange excursions, transportation, or hotel accommodations.

 Language -- Spanish is the official language of Peru.
-The Amerindian languages Quechua (recently given official status) and Aymara are spoken primarily in the highlands.
+The languages Quechua (also given official status) and Aymara are spoken primarily in rural areas of the highlands.
 (Aymara is mostly limited to the area around Lake Titicaca.)
 English is not widely spoken but is understood by those affiliated with the tourist industry in major cities and tourist destinations.
 Most people you meet on the street will have only a very rudimentary understanding of English, if that.
 Learning a few key phrases of Spanish will help immensely.

 Note that bribing a police officer or public official is illegal in Peru, even if it is a relatively constant feature of traffic stops and the like.
 If a police officer claims to be an undercover cop, do not automatically assume that he is telling the truth.
 Do not get in any vehicle with such a person.
 Demand the assistance of your embassy or consulate, or of the Tourist Protection Service.

 Mail -- Peru's postal service is reasonably efficient, especially now that it is managed by a private company (Serpost S.A.).
 Post offices are open Monday through Saturday from 8am to 8pm; some are also open Sunday from 9am to 1pm.
 Major cities have a main post office and often several smaller branch offices.
-Letters and postcards to North America take between 10 days and 2 weeks, and cost S/5.50 for postcards, S/7.20 for letters; to Europe either runs S/7.80.
-If you are purchasing large quantities of textiles and other handicrafts, you can send packages home from post offices, but it is not inexpensive -- more than $100 for 10kg (22 lb.), similar to what it costs to use DHL, where you're likely to have an easier time communicating.
+Letters and postcards to North America or Europe take between 10 days and 2 weeks, and cost from S/7 to S/8 for postcards, S/9 to S/10 for letters.
+If you are purchasing large quantities of textiles and other handicrafts, you can send packages home from post offices, but it is not inexpensive—more than $100 for 10kg (22 lb.), similar to what it costs to use DHL, where you’re likely to have an easier time communicating.
 UPS is found in several cities, but for inexplicable reasons, its courier services cost nearly three times as much as those of DHL.

 Newspapers & Magazines -- In Lima, you will find copies (although rarely same-day publications) of the International Herald Tribune, the Miami Herald, and the odd European newspaper, as well as Time, Newsweek, and other special-interest publications.
 All might be at least several days old.
 Top-flight hotels sometimes offer free daily fax summations of the New York Times to their guests.
 Otherwise, your best source for timely news is likely to be checking in with news outlet websites.
 Outside Lima, international newspapers and magazines are hard to come by.
 Among local publications, look for Rumbos, a glossy Peruvian travel magazine in English and Spanish with excellent photography.
 If you read Spanish, El Comercio and La República are two of the best daily newspapers.